DSLab-ZHAN/SpiderHub/interface/README.md

 ## Introduction

-In the TSDAP platform, each spider is an independent entity imported into the platform as a ZIP package.
-Each spider package contains a `compose.json` file that describes the basic information and configuration of the spider.
-The main class of the spider needs to inherit the `ISpider` interface and implement its abstract methods.
+In the TSDAP platform, each spider operates as an independent entity imported in the form of a ZIP package.
+Each spider package contains a `compose.json` file that describes the spider's basic information and configurations.
+The main spider class must inherit the `ISpider` interface and implement its abstract methods.

 ## `compose.json` File Structure